 While there’s also the option to visit Rome, we recommend heading back to Naples to end your trip and saving that amazing city for another time – this trip is all about relaxation, food and shallow, crystal clear waters.
 What more could you want?
+When planning a yacht charter in Amalfi, here are some of the highlights not to be missed.

 Your Italian affair will start and end at Sannazzaro Marina in Naples, but prior to embarking, take some time for a walk around the wonderful ‘Lungomare’ and Riviera di Chiaia.
 Dine on board or indulge at one of the city’s delectable restaurants – you are in the birthplace of the pizza, after all.